DOGGYSLOP/DOGGYSLOP/README.md

 ** FEEL FREE TO INTERACT, I'M NICE, JUST SOCIALLY AWKWARD :)(MORE SCARED OF YOU THAN YOU ARE OF ME) ** HAIL SATAN, RAPE THE DOG <3

-SIGN MY ATA, (CHECK OUT MY TUMBLR)[https://www.tumblr.com/fuckdogslop?source=share], DM ME @fuckdogslop
+SIGN MY ATA, [CHECK OUT MY TUMBLR](https://www.tumblr.com/fuckdogslop?source=share), DM ME @fuckdogslop